skyhorsetech2/F9P_RAWX_Logger/HARDWARE.md

 # HARDWARE

-This guide describes how to connect the Adafruit Feather M0 Adalogger to the SparkFun GPS-RTK2 board to create the F9P_RAWX_Logger
+This guide describes how to connect the Adafruit Feather M0 Adalogger to the SparkFun GPS-RTK2 board to create the F9P_RAWX_Logger with optional LCD screen and/or Bluetooth Module.

 ## Adafruit Feather M0 Adalogger